tanjieling0/tp/docs/UserGuide.md

 * `delete i/2` deletes the person with an ID of 2 in the address book.
 * `delete n/John Doe` deletes the person with the name John Doe (if no one else have the same name).

-**Info:** Instead of completely deleting the profile from the database, NetConnect does a soft delete of the profile instead.
-What this means is that the profile still exists in the database, but is marked as inactive, and will not appear in your current list or searches.

 **Warnings:** Due to the destructive nature of this action, NetConnect will require a confirmation from the user before it is executed.
 </section>